chap0ng/md-master-thesis/inspiration/24.04.14-assignement-1/readme.md

 ### Topics

+#### 1 : Sound <3

+1. Sounding plants & analogue modular synths ( cables as roots )

+2. Synth designs

+3. Y2k the comeback of high energy visuals and music

+4. Y2k and the culture of DnB/Techno

+#### 1 : Ghost hunting

+1. Reapropriation & hacking of technologic object for enhanced ghost-hunting.

+2. Paranormal videogames

+3. Ghost hunting technologies

+4. Videogame folklore & Urban legends

+#### 2 : Lowpoly comeback

 1. PS1 the era of survival horror

 2. PSX horror comeback

-3. Ghost hunting technologies

 4. Bad graphics as an horror elements

 5. "Ugly" 3D

-6. Videogame folklore & Urban legends

-7. Paranormal videogames
+6. The horror of the out of bound videogames experiences

+7. 90's PSX visual nostalgia

+#### 3 : my inner love for roleplaying

-8. Dungeon crawling
+1. Dungeon crawling

+2. DnD & Roleplaying

+#### 4 : Liminal spaces & ambient

-9. The influence of liminal spaces
+1. The influence of liminal spaces

-10. The never ending online community storytelling projects : SCP & BACKROOMS
+2. The never ending online community storytelling projects : SCP & BACKROOMS

-11. Story telling through sound
+3. Story telling through sound

-12. DnD & Roleplaying

-13. The horror of the out of bound videogames experiences
+#### 5 : Internet folklore

-14. Analogue horror analysis
+1. Analogue horror analysis

-15. Sounding plants & analogue modular synths ( cables as roots )

-16. Synth designs

-17. 90's PSX visual nostalgia
+2. Creating stories through 90's thechnologies and game aesthetic ( PSX, Liminal, VHS, Bad graphics etc..)

+3. SCP & Backrooms

 ### Potential research questions

-- Reapropriation & hacking of technologic object for enhanced ghost-hunting.
+- From Gaslighting to EMF detector, how technologies have accompanied our beliefs in spiritualism ?

 - Liminal spaces & the desire to disappear into nostalgia.

-- Creating stories through 90's thechnologies ( PSX, Liminal, VHS, Bad graphics etc..)
+- How Y2k brought back the playstation graphic and breakcore music scene ?

 ### Glossary